H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 ## Roles, Constraints, and Subspaces

-Different roles and constraints within Ms. Jarvis can be modeled as subspaces or regions of the Hilbert space:
+Different roles and constraints within Ms. Jarvis can be modeled as subspaces or regions of the Hilbert space.

 - Role-conditioned subspaces: Researcher, engineer, community advisor, or governance roles correspond to different slices of the embedding space, emphasizing different collections and vocabularies.
-- Constitutional subspaces: Immutable principles and ethical guards can be represented as directions or regions that certain outputs should not cross (e.g., vectors associated with harm, harassment, or prohibited advice).
+- Constitutional subspaces: Immutable principles and ethical guards can be represented as directions or regions that certain outputs should not cross (for example, vectors associated with harm, harassment, or prohibited advice).
 - Spatial subspaces: Because GBIM ties embeddings to geospatial entities, Ms. Jarvis can focus on subspaces associated with particular communities, districts, or infrastructures.

 Operationally, this means that before generation, the system can restrict retrieval and reasoning to subspaces that match the current role, geography, and constitutional requirements, rather than treating all embeddings as equally available.

 ## Interaction with GBIM and ChromaDB

-The Hilbert-space state is not an abstract idea detached from implementation:
+The Hilbert-space state is not an abstract idea detached from implementation.

-- GBIM provides the mapping between geospatial entities, temporal/evidential metadata, and their embedding representations.
+- GBIM provides the mapping between geospatial entities, temporal and evidential metadata, and their embedding representations.
 - ChromaDB (and related services) store the embedding vectors and expose similarity search over them, effectively acting as the concrete “memory” interface to the Hilbert space.
 - Ms. Jarvis’s routing and RAG components operate by projecting queries into this space, retrieving nearby vectors from appropriate collections, and feeding them into language models under constraints.

 In this sense, “Hilbert space” is the conceptual layer that sits above the concrete databases and APIs, giving a unified way to think about how Ms. Jarvis’s beliefs are organized and accessed.

+## Implementation Notes (Reality Alignment)

+In the current deployment, the Hilbert-space state is realized as embeddings stored in a ChromaDB instance mounted at `chroma_db` and inspected via the Consciousness Coordinator on port 8018.
+The coordinator’s `/chroma/collections` endpoint reports 198 Chroma collections and 5,297,534 embedding vectors, which together constitute the active semantic state used for retrieval-augmented reasoning.

+Most of this Hilbert space is spatially grounded.
+A roll-up over collection names shows that 188 `geodb_*` collections contribute 5,285,607 vectors representing West Virginia census block groups, rail networks, bridges, intermodal terminals, and related infrastructure layers, while 2 GBIM core collections (`GBIM`, `GeoDB`) and 8 other collections contribute the remaining 11,926 vectors.
+Within this structure, a health-care subspace of 6 collections—covering community health providers, rural facilities, hospitals, and nursing homes—adds 566 vectors, and an infrastructure subspace of 16 collections adds 41,454 vectors for rails, bridges, grids, terminals, and broadcast towers.

+These counts make the Hilbert-space framing directly inspectable: each hospital, nursing home, rail segment, or grid cell appears as a concrete point in the vector space, linked back to GBIM and GeoDB geometries and source datasets.
+By querying these collections and their nearest neighbors, it is possible to verify empirically that facilities with similar roles or locations cluster together and that institutions sit near the block groups and infrastructures they serve, rather than treating “Hilbert space” as a purely metaphorical layer.

 ## Limitations and Interpretive Cautions

-There are important limits to this framing:
+There are important limits to this framing.

 - Embeddings are approximations: Any embedding model compresses complex realities into finite vectors, which can lose nuance or encode bias.
 Proximity in the Hilbert space does not guarantee full conceptual alignment.
 - Geometry is model-dependent: Changes in embedding models or training data can reshape the geometry of the space, affecting similarity relationships and subspace definitions.